HelloWounderworld/Linux-Shell-Apache-Master/Book/chapter19-introducing-sed-and-gawk/sed-commands/README.md

     [address]w filename

-The filename can be speciﬁ ed as either a relative or absolute pathname.
+The filename can be specified as either a relative or absolute pathname.

     sed '1,2w test.txt' data6.txt
     cat test.txt